rabea14180-max/holbertonschool-hbnb/part1/README.md

 **HBnB Evolution** is a simplified AirBnB-like application.
 It allows users to register, manage places, associate amenities, and submit reviews.

-This README provides a detailed explanation of the project structure, entities, relationships, and API workflows.
+This README provides a **detailed overview** of the project architecture, entities, relationships, and API workflows.

 ---

 ## 1. Project Overview

-HBnB Evolution mimics a basic vacation rental platform with the following features:
+HBnB Evolution mimics a basic vacation rental platform with features:

 - User registration and management
 - Place creation and management
 - Amenities association (WiFi, Pool, Parking, etc.)
 - Review submission system
-- Clear layered architecture with Facade Pattern
+- Clear layered architecture using Facade Pattern

-The architecture ensures maintainability, modularity, and easy extension.
+**Goal:** Maintainable, modular, and extensible system.

 ---